plinss/acmebot/README.rst

   A value of ``null`` or ``false`` will result in private keys being written unencrypted.
   A value of ``true`` will cause the password to be read from the command line, the environment, a prompt, or stdin.
   A string value will be used as the passphrase without further input.
+* ``key_provided`` specifies that the private keys are provided from an external source and the tool should not modify them.
+  The default value is the value specified in the ``settings`` section.
+  This is useful when the same private keys are shared between multiple instances of the tool, e.g. for HPKP purposes.
 * ``expiration_days`` specifies the number of days that the backup private key should be considered valid.
   The default value is the value specified in the ``settings`` section.
   When the backup key reaches this age,